 As long as you buy pure, organic plant milk, there are lots of choices available for you.
 Almond milk, cashew milk and soy milk would be in the top three.

-Best Vegan Mayonnaise
+Best Homemade Vegan Mayonnaise Recipe

 Is there one, simple, best vegan mayonnaise recipe?
 I don’t think there is.
 You’ll get delicious mayonnaise time and time again, but they won’t always taste identical!